Rotary Switches Information

 Image Credit: Electroswitch

-Continuous stops, also known as no stops, do not have any stop positions on the rotary switch.
+Continuous stops (No Stops), also known as no stops, do not have any stop positions on the rotary switch.

 Fixed stops have the stop positions come fixed from the manufacturer and are not changeable by the user.
 They are better for volume production requirements so the user does not have to adjust the switch.